Tips for a Successful Scouting Trip to Portugal

 2. Choose learning resources

-• One of our favourite apps for listening and speaking practice is Practice Portuguese - a great platform that in addition to having native (European Portuguese) speakers speaking slowly and clearly in audio and video clips (something they don’t always do in reality!), it also has interactive flashcards and a great verb learning section.
+The next step is to choose the resources you'll use to learn Portuguese.
+There's a wealth of options out there, from textbooks to language learning apps.
+One of our favourite apps for listening and speaking practice is Practice Portuguese - a great platform that in addition to having native (European Portuguese) speakers speaking slowly and clearly in audio and video clips (something they don't always do in reality!), it also has interactive flashcards and a great verb learning section, also suitable for kids.

 3. Start with the basics